aksmiyazaki/druid-experimentation/README.md

 make purge-volumes
 ```

-This clear the whole environment, giving you a fresh start.
+This clears the whole environment, giving you a fresh start.
 To check that the environment is clear, just run

 ```